-In May earlier this year, Penryn Arts Festival covered the 750th anniversary of Glasney College.
+In May this year, Penryn Arts Festival covered the 750th anniversary of Glasney College.
 Above is a short film on the project by Shauna Osborne-Dowle along with her accompanying film statement.

 Below this statement is a short article covering the event, written by Katie Etheridge and Simon Persighetti.